flynnstone9/Quizlet/README.md

 ## React Generic Quiz

 A Quiz built with React.
-Change the questions.json file to add or remove questions.
-The frontend supports as many questions as you want based on the JSON file.
+Change the **questions.json** file to add or remove questions.

-The focus of this project was to build a clean frontend design that could scale based on the JSON file provided.
+The focus of this project was to build a "on brand" frontend design that could scale based on the JSON file provided.

+No CSS libraries were used.
+Branding was used to guide design decisions.

-Hosted on Firebase:
+**Hosted on Firebase:**
 [Live Project Demo](https://apple-quizlet.web.app/).

 <!-- ## Further Build Ideas